onekin/WacLine/README.md

 Step 5.
 Test the installed extension in the browser

 # Examples
-We have created three variants that can be used as an example:
+Community have created up to 6 variants that can be used as an example, where three of them are already available in Chrome Store:
-* HighlightAndGo
-* ReviewAndGo
-* MarkAndGo
+* [Highlight&Go](https://chrome.google.com/webstore/detail/highlightgo/bihmalipgnlomidlpekdnoohiejppfmo): a web annotation client to conduct Systematic Literature Reviews data extraction using Google Sheets
+* [MarkAndGo](https://chrome.google.com/webstore/detail/markgo/kjedcndgienemldgjpjjnhjdhfoaocfa): a web annotation client to conduct assignments marking over Moodle using evaluation rubrics
+* [ReviewAndGo](https://chrome.google.com/webstore/detail/reviewgo/hgiannlbfceoomjmcgedbmkfeblbcogi?hl=en): a web annotation client to conduct papers review based on a customizable reviwing framework
+* ConceptAndGo: a web annotation client to develop mind maps based on capturing data over the web
+* Docal: a web annotation client to capture data from legal sentences
+* Fival: a web annotation client for bachelor degree thesis evaluation

+You can find the latest version of each of them in their corresponding branch `product/*` (e.g., for Highlight&Go the branch is named `product/highlightAndGo`).

+# How to contribute
+You can check contribution information in [contributing notes](CONTRIBUTING.md).

-# Continuous delivery for application engineers
+# Continuous delivery for application engineers and contributors
 Each of the derived products from WacLine are ready to build, ~~test~~ and pack to delivery in browser extensions stores (e.g: Chrome Web Store).
 Here are described some gulp tasks to facilitate these activities: